Weather in Portugal in August

 The weather in Portugal in August at a glance

-• Temperatures typically range from 68°F to 95°F (20°C to 35°C), with the Alentejo and Algarve regions often seeing the highest temperatures.
+• Temperatures usually range from 68°F to 95°F (20°C to 35°C), and the Alentejo and Algarve regions are typically the warmest.

 What is the weather like in Portugal in August?